 I believe that those who mother are just as important as their children.
 That belief is the bedrock of my work.

 Each of the parents that I work with comes to me with their own unique set of challenges.
-So I’m not sure if you’ve woken up ten years into a marriage and an experience of motherhood that you realize has been draining you instead of filling you.
+You may have woken up ten years into an experience of motherhood that you realize has been draining you instead of filling you.

 Or maybe you’re facing an empty nest and wondering how you are going to figure out who you are now.